-- ✓ Keep note cards from the beginning of your research! - \checkmark 4x6 cards are good for note cards. - ✓ Many students put only one or two pieces of information on each card. - ✓ Remember to use quotation marks for exact quotes. - ✓ Include citations so you know which source each notecard refers to! - ✓ Write a topic at the top of the card so you can sort your cards later.
+- ✓ Keep note cards from the beginning of your research! - \checkmark 4x6 cards are good for note cards. - ✓ Use quotation marks for exact quotes. - ✓ Include citations so you know which source each notecard refers to! - ✓ Write a topic at the top of the card so you can sort your cards later.

+Population projections

-Population projections "By the year 2020 . . . the human population is projected to be over 8 billion, 3,000 million more than now" (Edey 97).
+"By the year 2020 the human population

+is projected to be over 8 billion, 3,000 million

+more than now" (Edey 97).

-Each year, the world's population grows by over 5 percent (Edey 98).
+Each year, the world's population grows by

+over 5 percent (Edey 98).

-MLA Guide: Bibliography formatting
+MLA Guide: Bibliography Formatting for Common Source Types